pmean/build-website/text/06/ConstructValidity.md

 published.
 In order to make coherent recommendations the Committee found it necessary to distinguish four types of validity, established by different types of research and requiring different interpretation.
-The chief innovation in the Committee\'s report was the term construct validity.\[2\] This idea was first formulated by a subcommittee (Meehl and R. C. Challman) studying how proposed recommendations would apply to projective techniques, and later modified and clarified by the entire
+The chief innovation in the Committee's report was the term construct validity.\[2\] This idea was first formulated by a subcommittee (Meehl and R. C. Challman) studying how proposed recommendations would apply to projective techniques, and later modified and clarified by the entire